4 HIV in mother and baby

 4-11 How common is HIV infection in South Africa?

 HIV infection is very common in South Africa.
-About 19% of people in South Africa are infected with HIV.
-The percentage of HIV positive pregnant women varies from 13% in the Western Cape to 40% in Kwazulu-Natal.
+About 13% (7 million) of people in South Africa are infected with HIV.
+The percentage of HIV positive pregnant women in 2017 was 21% varies from 5% in the Western Cape to 30% in KwaZulu-Natal.

 4-12 Are women at high risk of becoming infected with HIV?